 As a child, I was very active and participated in karate, soccer, and basketball.
-But after I left organized sports behind and went through puberty, there was a long period of time in my life where I chose which kinds of exercise to do based on their (perceived) power to make me skinny or as punishment for what I ate.
-This mostly meant logging hours on the treadmill or elliptical despite being bored out of my mind and taking grueling kickboxing classes.
+But after I left organized sports behind and went through puberty, there was a long period of time in my life where I chose which kinds of exercise to do based on their (perceived) power to make me skinny or to “cancel out” what I ate (even if I hated it.)

-The two clearest cultural messages we get about exercise are that: (1) exercise is a tool for counteracting food consumption and losing or maintaining weight; and (2) exercise should be intense.
+The two clearest cultural messages we get about exercise are that: (1) exercise is a tool for counteracting food consumption (and consequently, losing or maintaining weight); and (2) exercise should be intense and even painful.